AkstonCap/q-wallet/README.md

 Yes!
 The Nexus blockchain supports multiple accounts per profile.
 Create additional accounts in the wallet settings.

 ### What if I forget my password or PIN?
-Unfortunately, these cannot be recovered.
-Always keep secure backups of your credentials.
+If you forget your username, password or PIN, you can recover access to your wallet using the private seed phrase, these must be created in the Nexus desktop wallet (Nexus Interface) or CLI.
+Always keep secure backups of your credentials and seed phrase.

 ### Is my wallet secure?
 Yes!
 Your credentials are never stored in the extension.
 Session tokens are temporary and auto-clear when you close your browser.
 All transactions require PIN confirmation.

 ### Can I use this with hardware wallets?
-Not currently, but this feature is planned for future releases.
+Not currently.

 ### How do I connect to a remote Nexus node?
 Go to Settings → Node Settings, and enter your remote node URL.
 For security, only HTTPS connections are allowed for remote nodes (localhost/LAN can use HTTP).